apache/nano/README.md

 ### db.list([params], [callback])

-list all the docs in the database with optional querystring additions `params`.
+list all the docs in the database with optional query string additions `params`.

 ``` js
 alice.list(function(err, body) {